RETROGEN SEQUENCING TROUBLE SHOOTING GUIDE AND SUGGESTIONS

 A. WEAK or NO SIGNAL:

-This is the view of one of our Controls.
-The signal strengths are circled and the approximate average signal strength is 1440.
-Reactions ideally have an average signal strength between 800-1500 although it is possible to have excellent looking sequence with signal strengths much higher or lower.
+Our positive control reactions have an approximate average signal strength of 1500.
+Reactions ideally have an average signal strength between 800-1500, although it is possible to have an excellent-looking sequence with signal strengths much higher or lower.
 However, signals below 200 or above 4000 often have serious problems.

 DNA is low concentration: